facebook/docusaurus/website/docs/swizzling.md

 npm run swizzle
 ```

-It will generate a new component your `src/theme` directory, which should look like this example:
+It will generate a new component in your `src/theme` directory, which should look like this example:

 ```mdx-code-block
 <Tabs>